 6:50am we awoke as the men from the church came in to make preparations for their monthly fund-raising turkey dinner.
 They made us some coffee as we gathered our things.
 It had rained over night and was beginning to sprinkle again.
 But out spirits would not be dampened.
 Paul invited us into the parsonage and after a very pleasant breakfast, we climbed into the van and set off for the Trail.

 9:30am we reached the parking area of Undermountain Trail.
-It was from this very spot that packing1one year before we had begun our southern journey along the Appalachian Trail.
+It was from this very spot that one year before we had begun our southern journey along the Appalachian Trail.
 Today we would go north.
 It was with a feeling of nostalgia that I climbed out of the van to see the parking lot and the trees gathered round it.
 It was just as I had remembered it.
 Both Paul and our party made our wishes that he could join us as we put our packs on.
 He then led us in a prayer and wished us Godspeed.
 As he left the parking lot, we turned our attention toward the woods and the Trail she concealed.
 The first thing I noticed was the fresh smell of a damp forest.
 Everything seemed so new and clean.
 It was though a grocer was trying to entice us with freshly splashed water over these forest vegetables.
 We began our walk.

 Getting ready to begin our walk.